DigonIO/scheduler/doc/pages/examples/parameters.rst

 In the following example we schedule two |Job|\ s via :func:`~scheduler.core.Scheduler.once`.
 The first |Job| exhibits the function's default behaviour.
-Whereas the second |Job| prints the modified message defined in the `params` argument.
+Whereas the second |Job| prints the modified message defined in the `kwargs` argument.

 .. code-block:: pycon